code-1819/TCP-Chatroom/CLI Chatroom/README.md

 # CLI TCP Chatroom

-CLI TCP Chatroom is a simple chat application implemented using Python's socket programming.
+CLI Chatroom is a simple chat application implemented using Python's socket programming.
 It allows multiple clients to connect to a central server and communicate with each other in real-time.

 ## Features